Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery

 Just before we arrive in Dassa, we will make a stop at the Dankoli fetish, an important place of the Voodoo cult where thousands of little sticks are pushed in the fetish as witnesses of the countless prayers made to the local god to satisfy their everyday needs, a good harvest, a happy wedding, an easy delivery, a success at school.
 Once their prayers are answered, they come back to sacrifice what they promised to the fetis, this could be a goat, a chicken or a cow, according to the nature of the prayer.
 Traces of blood, palm alcohol and palm oil on the fetish prove that a lot of pilgrims had their prayers answered.

 Please note you may witness the slaughtering of animals as part of your visit to the Dankoli shrines, if you feel uncomfortable about this speak to your tour leader to make alternative arrangements.
-Stay: Hotel Jeko (Comfortable) (B/L)
+Stay: Hotel Jeko (or similar) (Comfortable) (B/L)

 We start our day exploring Dassa, which used to be the capital of an ancient kingdom in 1385, by visiting Sacred Hill where funerals for the royal family take place accompanied by Voodoo practices.
 The town is full of history, our tour leader will share the story of the infamous wooden horse which dates back from the Middle Ages and is still preserved to this day.